Would you be ready if your largest water customer left your city tomorrow? Here are four strategies for a challenging scenario.

 If or when a large utility customer leaves, you’ll see dramatic effects on your city’s bottom line.
 But if you’re prepared, and consider what those effects might be before such a thing happens, you’ll find there are many ways to get back on track.

-Steve Peterson overseas SEH's water and wastewater practices in Wisconsin, Indiana and Michigan and is dedicated to helping utilities navigate challenges.
+Steve Peterson oversees SEH's water and wastewater practices in Wisconsin, Indiana and Michigan and is dedicated to helping utilities navigate challenges.
 Contact Steve